Neurotech-Davis/Neurotech-Wiki/src/bci_pipeline/bci_pipeline_example.md

 We brainstormed and collectively agreed that the easiest way was to map the name of the command detected to a number; we choose to do this by creating python scripts that use serial connection communication to send the appropriate number to the Arduino.
 Node-Red Toolbox enabled us to have a separate node for each command that actived when detected; directly after the related python script node would activate causing this script to run, sending a number to the Arduino through a wired usb connection.

-How to connect the input Arduino board will receive to make the robotic arm move?
+How to use the input the Arduino board will receive to make the robotic arm move?

-TODO: need to finish

-2- Hardware Materials Brainstorm

-TODO: need to finish
+A team member with hardware and circuits experience suggested using servo motors to achieve the rotating motion we desired for our robotic arm.
+We ran into the problem of the arm not being able to rotate enough and added extra batteries to power the motors.
+Using wired connections and a breadboard, we were able to connect a number for a mental command with a position for the servo motors.

-3- Cost Analysis
+2- Cost Analysis
-How much do we want to spent on the project?
+How much do we want to spend on the project?

-As little as possible...found a free online 3D cad design for the arm, use team member's friend 3D printing to print for cheap, picked servo motors, used team member's wiring/bread board kit, used free software programs, used free hardware we won at OpenBCI Spring 2023 competition, and picked project that could be hopefully be completed in time for the April 2024 Neurotech Conference competition.
+As little as possible...found a free online 3D cad design for the arm, used a team member's friend 3D printing to print for cheap, paid for servo motors, paid for batteries, used a team member's Arduino, used a team member's wiring/breadboard kit, used free software programs, used our Emotiv headset we won at OpenBCI Spring 2023 competition, and picked a project that could hopefully be completed in time for the April 2024 Neurotech Conference competition.

+**Results**
+When everything connects, exciting things can happen...
+(insert demo video)